Let epsilon be less than zero. —Anonymous

 A second calculus course builds on Calculus I by focusing on integration, applications of integration, and convergence.
+This course is often considered one of the most intense courses in the major, so plan accordingly!

 More course information is available on D2L.